 Meet our Chief Editor

-Did you always have a natural appreciation for metabolism, or was there a particular event or experience that sparked your interest here?
+Did you always have a natural appreciation for food, or was there a particular event or travel that really sparked your interest here?

-Is there anything else about you or your editorial team that the research community should know?
+Is there anything else about you, your editorial team or Nature Food that the research community should know?